5 Things Your LinkedIn Profile is Probably Missing

 5. Highlight current projects

 Does the “summary” section of LinkedIn make you break out in hives?
 Much like the text of your resume, writing a summary or personal statement can be difficult.
 What do you include, how long should it be, what tone of voice should I have?
 One of my favorite secrets is to not write one at all!
-Instead of the boring “I’m a hard-working, passionate blah blah blah,” use your summary to discuss what you’re working on right now.
-Discuss that huge project you’re busting your butt on, or the new initiative you just pitched to your manager --then link your contact info at the end.
-Here’s mine:
+Instead of the boring “I’m a hard-working, passionate blah blah blah,” use your summary to discuss what you’re working on right now or your recent accomplishments.
+Make sure to include your personal mission statement.
+Discuss that huge project you’re busting your butt on, or the recent podcast you were on — then link your contact info at the end.

 This is obviously going to change pretty consistently, which gives people a reason to come back and keeps your profile looking fresh and up-to-date.

-What are you favorite LinkedIn quick-tips?
+What are your favorite LinkedIn quick-tips?
 Share them below!